UniMath/agda-unimath/src/univalent-combinatorics/counting.lagda.md

   count-is-equiv' H = count-equiv' (pair _ H)
 ```

-### A type as 0 elements if and only if it is empty
+### A type has 0 elements if and only if it is empty

 ```agda
 abstract